mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 > The service fee is US$85.00 for up to 25 pounds.
 (Buckets weighing over 25 pounds will be charged US$2.00 per pound overage fee.)

-.. and must be mailed in a waterproof plastic bucket, found at a hardware store.
+.. and must be mailed in a waterproof plastic bucket found at a hardware store.

 ### Carry Capacity
 Many people who use one of the resorts above will do so to avoid exiting the trail using one of the passes.